 If you’d like to learn more about using nitrous oxide during your dental procedure, talk to your dentist to discuss whether it’s the right choice for you.

 For patients who experience more serious anxiety about dental procedures, we offer conscious oral sedation.
 Your dentist will prescribe a single sedative pill for you to pick up at your local pharmacy and take prior to treatment.
 This oral sedative will put you in a relaxed state, but you will still be conscious during the procedure.
 You will feel no discomfort because you’ll also receive local anesthetic to numb the area we’re working on.

 Because oral sedatives don’t wear off as quickly as nitrous oxide sedation, you will need to make plans for someone to drive you to and from our office for your dental treatment.

-Contact our Woodbury dental office to learn more about our sedation options.
+Contact our Syosset dental office to learn more about our sedation options.
 Call 516-921-1133 to schedule your appointment.

 Frequently Asked Questions About Sedation Dentistry

 Yes, nitrous oxide is one of the safest forms of sedation available.
 Because it’s inhaled through the nose, it begins to work quickly, but it also wears off just as fast.
 This means that it has little-to-no lasting side effects.

 What are the side effects of nitrous oxide?

 The most common side effect is nausea, which can affect up to 10 percent of patients.
 Other side effects include headaches, dizziness, and feelings of heaviness in the limbs.
 These side effects resolve soon after the nitrous oxide mask is removed.